 2.Forecasting Balance Sheet:

 For balance sheet forecasting, it is not possible to analyze and estimate all the heads.
-Thus, we need to estimate only few of them which will be required in the process of valuation.
+Thus, we need to estimate only a few of them which will be required in the process of valuation.

-Some of the data which needs to be fore-casted are: Fixed assets of the company (Property, Plant and Equipment), Current Assets (Inventories, Trade Receivables, Cash & Bank balances and Other Current assets).
+Some of the data which needs to be fore-casted are Fixed assets of the company (Property, Plant, and Equipment), Current Assets (Inventories, Trade Receivables, Cash & Bank balances, and Other Current assets).

 Forecasting the balance sheet data gets a bit difficult as compared to the income statement as no information is generally provided by the management on this front.